yaredwb/PMT/index.md

 ## Entropy Inequality

 The assumption of entropy inequality for each phase $$ \alpha $$ is a sufficient but restrictive condition.
-For the existence of dissipation mechanisms within the porous medium, an entropy inequality for all the constituents is both a necessary and sufficient condition, [@de2006trends].
+For the existence of dissipation mechanisms within the porous medium, an entropy inequality for all the constituents is both a necessary and sufficient condition, de Boer (2006)[^19].

 For phase $$ \alpha $$,  let